Berichte 2013

 Tjakuapis are trying to help in this poverty.
 Kindergartens and small primary schools are to be set up in the original villages so that the population finds a reason to stay in their villages longer.

 The Tjakuapis have also set up a small school for street children next to their rectory for several years.
 Lauwinja, an unemployed high school graduate from Ovamboland, teaches around 15 children the basics of writing and arithmetic.
-For her work, she receives free food and accommodation in the rectory and a monthly salary of around €40.
+For her work, she gets free food and accommodation in the rectory and a salary of around €40 per month.
 We have seen with our own eyes that these children are ready to go to a proper school after 2-3 years.

 Unneeded trombone choir instruments?